 The first byte of N indicates whether output armoring is applied.
 It uses ASCII '0' and '1' to represent 'no' and 'yes' respectively.
 The first plaintext block (P1) is used to store encipherment parameters: block length in bytes, input file size in bytes and a flag byte indicating whether padding has been applied.
 By encrypting the parameters, the adversary cannot glean useful information from the enciphered file.
 By compressing the parameters into the state, if the adversary tampers with the parameters block in any way, the state becomes corrupt and no subsequent tags will verify.
 The parameters block also configures the decipherment process so that the user need not remember what parameters were used at encipherment time.
 In addition, padding is intelligently handled at both encipherment and decipherment time, without any abnormal memory requirements.

 The random nonce is 256 bits in length.
-Using a nonce of this length ensures that it would take on average about 2^127 encipherments under a single key for some pair of nonces to collide, which is simply astronomical.
+Using a nonce of this length ensures that it would take on average about 2^128 encipherments under a single key for some pair of nonces to collide, which is simply astronomical.
 Tags are 128 bits in length, which means it would take on average about 2^127 attempts by the adversary to successfully forge a ciphertext string.
-Because forgery attempts are inherently online and require access to a keyed decipher oracle, this attack is impractical.
+Because forgery attempts are inherently online (i.e., such an attack requires access to a keyed decipher oracle), this attack is impractical.
 Instead, the adversary would likely try to brute force search for the key, which would take about 2^127 attempts on average, assuming a 128-bit key is used.
 Even if all of the computing power in the world was capable of testing 2^100 keys per year, which is ridiculously beyond anything capable today, it would still take more than 134 million years to find a 128-bit key on average.

 A cross-platform console version also exists and has been tested under FreeBSD and Windows.
 It supports the same features as the GUI version, including AVX-512.